15 – 19 June,

 Wiener Neustadt, Austria

-At the 2019 Testbed edition, a number of new Testbed products and parameters will be evaluated.
-They include:
+At this Testbed edition, a number of new products and parameters will be evaluated.
+Details will be announced later.

 For whom is the Testbed?